Accelerator program Zeroth wants to find Asia’s top AI and machine learning startups

 “It wasn’t that there wasn’t enough talent, there just aren’t many investors [in the Asia region] focused on artificial intelligence,” said Lo, whose past projects have included Tech City in London, the SPH Plug and Play program in Singapore and a stint in the U.S. armed forces.

-The idea is to take 20 companies per batch, with Zeroth offering up to $120,000 in optional funding in exchange for 36 percent equity.
+The idea is to take 20 companies per batch, with Zeroth offering up to $120,000 in optional funding.
 That’s a slight different approach to its inaugural batch, which took in 10 companies and 6 percent equity in exchange for $20,000.

 The program is pretty industry agnostic, and Lo said his preference is to work with early stage companies because that’s where he feels the program can have the most influence.